devmachiine/npm-ffun/README.md

 ## Background

-Semantic versioning states that:
+Yet another [great talk by Rich Hickey](https://www.youtube.com/watch?v=oyLBGkS5ICk) gives a good overview of the problem that we have: We don't want to upgrade dependencies because they usually entail breaking changes.
+Often, especially for small pieces of code, developers prefer to copy or re-invent the wheel to avoid the dependency problem all togehter.

+How much MB does a typical angular project have ~ do you _really_ need to download all the code, even if you only run a subset ?

+Another point, there is no benefit in re-testing and re-building the same things over and over if it's execution path hasn't changed.
+It slows down the dev/test feedback loop.

+There is a versioning convention called 'Semantic versioning':
-_._.x will probably not be a breaking change
+<br/> \_.\_.x will probably not be a breaking change
-_.x._ also won't be a breaking change, pinky promise ;) x._._ show honensty in that changes will possibly break your code, 'sorry'.
+<br/> \_.x.\_ also won't be a breaking change, pinky promise ;)
+<br/> x.\_.\_ is more honenst : changes will possibly break your code, oops!

+This is not a solution, as it only reflects the interface of a library.
+The behaviour changes from version to version, and sometimes even a 0.0.x bump is a breaking change anyway.

+What we want is a way to re-use code in a way we can rely on, without pushing breaking changes to consumers of shared code, while still having a way to signal updates (ex. security and performance improvements) people can opt into.

+This is a work in progress to demonstrate the concept.

 ## Detail